M-Mashreghi/Birthday-problem/README.md

 and the code has 3 part
-firt part (A): caculate 23 people in 365 day. second part (B): caculate k people in n day according to hat user enter. third part (C): plot a graph of probibilety from 1 to 80 people and 365 day
+firt part (A): caculate 23 people in 365 day.

+second part (B): caculate k people in n day according to hat user enter.

+third part (C): plot a graph of probibilety from 1 to 80 people and 365 day.